-- a) Provision of a new grade-separated junction to the A361 and road links into the site; - Provision of bus, pedestrian and cycle routes at appropriate locations throughout the development, creating an attractive, permeable network for non-car modes travelling within, into and out of the area; - d) Cycle and pedestrian links to the Railway Walk, Grand Western Canal and nearby public rights of way; - e) Implementation of Travel Plans and other non-traditional transport measures to minimise carbon footprint and air quality impacts; - Bus service enhancements between the main residential areas of Tiverton and the employment areas within the Eastern Urban Extension; - g) Bus service enhancements between Exeter, Tiverton Bus Station, the Eastern Urban Extension and Tiverton Parkway Station; and - h) New and improved offsite pedestrian and cycle links including improvements to a wider green infrastructure network. - 3.13 The provision of appropriate transport infrastructure is a key requirement of the urban extension, minimising impact on adjoining uses and promoting sustainable development.
+- a) Provision of a new grade-separated junction to the A361 and road links into the site; - b) Traffic calming and environmental enhancement between Heathcoat Way and Putson Lane, including Blundell's Road; - c) Provision of bus, pedestrian and cycle routes at appropriate locations throughout the development, creating an attractive, permeable network for non-car modes travelling within, into and out of the area: - d) Cycle and pedestrian links to the Railway Walk, Grand Western Canal and nearby public rights of way; - e) Implementation of Travel Plans and other non-traditional transport measures to minimise carbon footprint and air quality impacts; - f) Bus service enhancements between the main residential areas of Tiverton and the employment areas within the Eastern Urban Extension: - g) Bus service enhancements between Exeter, Tiverton Bus Station, the Eastern Urban Extension and Tiverton Parkway Station; and - h) New and improved offsite pedestrian and cycle links including improvements to a wider green infrastructure network. - 3.13 The provision of appropriate transport infrastructure is a key requirement of the urban extension, minimising impact on adjoining uses and promoting sustainable development.
 The key items of transport infrastructure are set out in the masterplan which was adopted in April 2014. - 3.14 A direct access to the A361 will ensure that the site is both attractive for employment growth, and minimises the impact of traffic on other surrounding routes.
-The new junction is to be provided early in the development, along with improvements to Blundells Road and traffic calming measures to ensure a safe environment for all users of the highway and adjacent land.
-The first phase of Blundells Road traffic calming and environmental enhancement has been implemented.
+The new junction is to be provided early in the development, along with improvements to Blundell's Road and traffic calming measures to ensure a safe environment for all users of the highway and adjacent land.
+The first phase of Blundell's Road traffic calming and environmental enhancement has been implemented.